-2014 2013
+2015 2014

 Finance lease obligation 15.00% 15.00%

-Short term investment - 11.50%-12.50%

-Loans and borrowings 6-month-LIBOR + 3.5% - 7.45% 6-month-LIBOR + 3.5%
+Loans and borrowings 6-month-LIBOR + 3.5% - 6.15% 6-month-LIBOR + 3.5% - 7.45%

-^{} Fair value of such instruments is not likely to be significantly different from the carrying amounts of such instruments.
+\ Fair value of such instruments is not likely to be significantly different from the carrying amounts of such instruments.

-36 Capital management
+37 Capital management

-For the purpose of company's capital management, capital includes issued capital, share premium and all other equity reserves attributable to the equity holders of the company.
-The primary objective of company's capital management is to support long-term strategic ambitions of the company.
+For the purpose of Company's capital management, capital includes issued capital, share premium and all other equity reserves attributable to the equity holders of the Company.
+The primary objective of Company's capital management is to support long-term strategic ambitions of the Company.

-In order to maintain or adjust the capital structure, the company may adjust the amount of dividend, return capital to shareholders, issue new shares or obtain long-term debt.
+In order to maintain or adjust the capital structure, the Company may adjust the amount of dividend, return capital to shareholders, issue new shares or obtain long-term debt.
 Company has capital structure and dividend policy approved by its Board of Directors.